Code-Institute-Submissions/IFDMSP-A/README.md

 * paul-moss.png
 * vicky-morse,png

-> In addition "PLEASE REMOVE THE JASMINE SUPPORT FILES IN THE 'JS' DIRECTORY"
+> Also, "PLEASE REMOVE THE JASMINE SUPPORT FILES IN THE 'JS' DIRECTORY"

 * Failure to do this will expose the application to unwarranted intrusion and perhaps hacking.

 ** Note **: The support folder holds the images to support this README.md.
 It is not required on a live site.
 Therefore it can be deleted on a production deployment.
-Also delete the .gitignore.
+Also, delete the .gitignore.

 CAVEAT:!!
-WARNING:Currently git-hub will only allow static sites to operate in their repositories.
+WARNING: Currently git-hub will only allow static sites to operate in their repositories.
 This means that form actions are blocked, and you will receive an error when using the contacts page.
-However if you clone the repo to your local machine running a web-server such as MAMP or XAMMP etc, or your own hosting plan, you will be able to see the validation form after submitting
+However, if you clone the repo to your local machine running a web-server such as MAMP or XAMMP etc, or your hosting plan, you will be able to see the validation form after submitting
 CDN vs Local Stored Data
 I built the site using CDN links.
-It is possible and may be preferred by some to download the source files for Bootstrap etc and internalize them within their file hosting service, however, my thoughts were as follows.
+It is possible and maybe preferred by some to download the source files for Bootstrap etc and internalize them within their file hosting service, however, my thoughts were as follows.

 PROS: You gain resilience by having all that you need to make your site function on your servers

 CONS: Your users will pull supporting reference files from your location.

-CONS: Any internal code fixes can be controlled from the code distributors directly.Changes, however, may require a version number change.
+CONS: Any internal code fixes can be controlled from the code distributors directly.
+Changes, however, may require a version number change.
 In that situation, all you do is change the ref link numbers.

 Note: Content-Delivery-Network(CDN) are there for a reason.
-The data is stored at various centers globally.
+The data is stored at various centres globally.
 Therefore someone in the USA for example, accessing the site will benefit from the support files been pulled from a more regional location, and not across the other side of the world perhaps, where the original was stored.
 This approach is what is used in cloud technology to offer greater resilience and performance.

 ># Credits
 I created all the code within this site.
-This is why its probably not as expertly done I'm sure Most of the code was in Javascript, and not much Bootstrap was used.
+This is why its probably not as expertly done I'm sure most of the code was in Javascript, and not much Bootstrap was used.
 Where I needed help I used the help reads on W3schools web site.
 It wasn't easy, but I set myself this task so I could use javascript in anger.
 Which is the only way to learn.

 I would like however to acknowledge Philip Feldman for the code snippet from Stack-Overflow site.
 As it was very useful.